Meal Planning for Managing Your Diabetes

-The importance of meal planning in diabetes management
+The importance of meal planning when you have diabetes

-You can control your blood sugar levels to a certain extent by eating a proper diet, exercising, and maintaining a healthy weight.
+You can control your blood sugar levels to a certain extent by eating a good diet, exercising, and staying at a healthy weight.
 A healthy lifestyle can also help control or lower your blood pressure and blood fats (cholesterol).
-This reduces your risk for heart disease.
+This lowers your risk for heart disease.

-To help maintain steady blood sugar, space smaller meals throughout the day.
+For steady blood sugar, space smaller meals throughout the day.
 That will help spread out your carbohydrate intake.
-Eating a big meal only once or twice a day can cause extreme high or low blood sugar levels.
+Eating a big meal only once or twice a day can cause very high or low blood sugar levels.

-Also, if your activity level has changed, you may need to make changes to your diet as well.
+Also, if your activity level has changed, you may need to change your diet as well.
 This will help you stay at a healthy weight and control your blood sugar levels.

 What is the MyPlate plan?